 When statements of that kind are included in the product's labeling, the label will have to comply with the RTCA 67.01.60:10 "Nutritional Labeling of Prepackaged Foods for Population older than 3 years," which was implemented in Costa Rica through Executive Decree 37100-COMEX-MEIC-S and amended by Executive Decree 37295-COMEX-MEIC-S. If a product does not highlight any nutritional properties, then nutritional labeling is not required.
 However, if the information is included voluntarily, the labeling will have to comply with the regulation.

-MEIC provides answers to some of the most frequent questions regarding labeling of prepackaged food products in the following website: Frequent Questions.
+MEIC provides answers to some of the most frequent questions regarding labeling of prepackaged food products on its Frequent Questions website.

 Complementary Nutritional Information